sixafter/semver/README.md

 The `semver` library offers a comprehensive and efficient solution for working with Semantic Versioning 2.0.0.
 Key features include:

-### Zero Dependencies
+- **Zero Dependencies**
   - Lightweight implementation with no external dependencies beyond the standard library.

-### Full Compliance
+- **Full Compliance**
   - Parses and validates semantic versions according to the [Semantic Versioning 2.0.0](https://semver.org) specification.

-### Version Parsing and Validation
+- **Version Parsing and Validation**
-- Parse semantic version strings into structured `Version` objects.
+  - Parses semantic version strings into structured `Version` objects.
-- Automatically validate version strings for correctness, including:
+  - Automatically validates version strings for correctness, including:
     - Major, minor, and patch components.
     - Pre-release identifiers (e.g., `alpha`, `beta`, `rc.1`).
     - Build metadata (e.g., `build.123`).
     - Enforces no leading zeroes in numeric components.

-### Version Comparison
+- **Customizable**
+  - Define your own parser.
+  - Strict mode for enforcing strict version format rules.

+- **Version Comparison**
   - Supports comparison of versions using Semantic Versioning rules:
     - `Compare`: Returns -1, 0, or 1 for less than, equal to, or greater than comparisons.
-    - Convenient helper methods:
+    - Convenient helper methods: `LessThan`, `LessThanOrEqual`, `GreaterThan`, `GreaterThanOrEqual`, `Equal`.
-        - `LessThan`, `LessThanOrEqual`
-        - `GreaterThan`, `GreaterThanOrEqual`
-        - `Equal`
   - Correctly handles precedence rules for pre-release versions and build metadata.

-### Version Ranges
+- **Version Ranges**
   - Flexible range functionality for evaluating version constraints:
     - Define complex version ranges using a familiar syntax (e.g., `">=1.0.0 <2.0.0"`).
     - Determine whether a version satisfies a given range.
     - Combine multiple ranges for advanced constraints (e.g., `">=1.2.3 || <1.0.0-alpha"`).
   - Useful for dependency management, release gating, and compatibility checks.

-### Version Construction
-- Create `Version` instances programmatically using the `NewVersion` constructor.
-- Supports detailed customization of pre-release identifiers and build metadata.

-### JSON Support
+- **JSON Support**
   - Seamlessly marshal and unmarshal `Version` objects to and from JSON.
   - Works with `encoding/json` for easy integration with APIs and configuration files.

-### Database Support
+- **Database Support**
   - Compatible with `database/sql`:
     - Implements `driver.Valuer` to store `Version` in databases.
     - Implements `sql.Scanner` to retrieve `Version` from databases.

-### Encoding and Decoding
+- **Encoding and Decoding**
   - Implements standard Go interfaces:
     - `encoding.TextMarshaler` and `encoding.TextUnmarshaler` for text encoding.
     - `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` for binary encoding.

-### Performance Optimizations
+- **Performance Optimizations**
   - Efficient parsing and comparison with minimal memory allocations.
   - Designed for high performance with concurrent workloads.

-### Well-Tested
+- **Well-Tested**
   - Comprehensive test coverage, including:
     - Functional tests for all features.
     - Benchmarks to validate performance optimizations.
     - Detailed tests for range evaluation, parsing, and edge cases.